sahands/simple-sat/README.md

 Usage
 -----

-    usage: sat.py [-h] [-v] [-r] [-i INPUT]
+    usage: sat.py [-h] [-v] [-a] [-b] [--output_filter OUTPUT_FILTER] [-r]
+                  [-i INPUT]

     Solve SAT instance by reading from stdin using an iterative or recursive watchlist-based backtracking algorithm.
 Iterative algorithm is used by default, unless the -r flag is given.
+Empty lines and lines starting with a # will be ignored.

     optional arguments:
       -h, --help            show this help message and exit -v, --verbose         verbose output.
+      -a, --all             output all possible solutions.
+      -b, --brief           brief output for assignemnts: outputs variables assigned 1.
+      --output_filter OUTPUT_FILTER
+                            only output variables with namesstring with given string.
       -r, --recursive       use the recursive backtracking algorithm.
       -i INPUT, --input INPUT
                             read from given file instead of stdin.